WhyN0t101/WhyN0t101/README.md

 # Welcome to the Matrix, I'm Tiago 👋

-I'm a 22-year programmer from Portugal navigating the digital matrix.
+I'm a 22-year programmer from Portugal.

 - 💾 **CyberSecurity Student**
 - ⚡ **Computer Engineer**